wp-plugins/sf-move-login/readme.txt

 = 1.1.4 =

 * 2014/04/28
 * Plugins can now add their own action to Move Login more easily with the filter `sfml_additional_slugs`.
-Even without doing anything, Move Login handle custom actions added by other plugins, but the url can't be customisable.
+Even without doing anything, Move Login handle custom actions added by other plugins, but the url can't be customizable.
 Now, these plugins can add a new input field to let users change this new url, and it's very simple.
 * Side note: I've just released a new version for my framework Noop (1.0.6).
 Now you can import and export your settings via a file, see the new tab in the "Help" area.

 = 1.1.3 =